ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 dump-restore
 :	Performs a native dump/restore from the source to the target database.
+	To use this strategy, the dialect in use must support it (see [Dialect.getDumpRestoreSupport()](apidocs/net/sf/hajdbc/dialect/Dialect.html)).
-	Unlike other sync strategies, this strategy can synchronize both the schema and data.
+	Unlike the other sync strategies, this strategy can synchronize both the schema and data.

 full
 :	Truncates each table in the target database and inserts data from the source database.